klanoue98/Genome-Assembly/README.md

 Records the final workflow for the de novo genome assembly of the red grouper (Epinephelus morio) genome.
 The purpose of this genome is for future population and aging studies, primarily by the Marine Genomics Lab at TAMUCC.

+The red grouper is expected to have 24 chromosomes, at a genome size of ~1Mbp.

+Additional files that are not publicly available in this repository are available on the Marinegenomics Lab Github

 ## Data
 WD: /work/marinegnomics/klanoue/red_grouper_genome_assembly